Save to List My Reading List

 The church or religious organization must provide the written disclosure statement with either the solicitation or the receipt of the contribution and in a manner that is likely to come to the attention of the donor.
 For example, a disclosure in small print within a larger document may not meet this requirement.

-Exceptions to Disclosure Statement by churches
+Exceptions to Disclosure Statement by Churches

 A church or religious organization isn't required to provide a disclosure statement for quid pro quo contributions when: